 Pedro X. Molina (2019-2021), an internationally acclaimed political cartoonist who fled his native Nicaragua during a crackdown on journalists and government critics, was ICOA’s seventh resident artist.
-He is currently an Artist Protection Fund Fellow in residence with Cornell University’s Latin American and Caribbean Studies Program.
+After arriving in Ithaca, he served as an International Writer in Residence in the Ithaca College Honors Program and an Artist Protection Fund Fellow in residence with Cornell University’s Latin American and Caribbean Studies Program.

-Much in demand as a public speaker, Molina has been widely recognized for his artistic ability and his searing political commentary.
-Among his many honors is a 2019 Maria Moors Cabot Award from Columbia Journalism School for “career excellence and coverage of the Western Hemisphere that furthers inter-American understanding.”
+Much in demand as a public speaker, he has been widely recognized for his artistic ability and his searing political commentary.
+Among his many honors is a 2021 Gabo Prize for Excellence, one of the most prestigious journalism awards in Latin America.
+He also won a 2019 Maria Moors Cabot Award from Columbia Journalism School for “career excellence and coverage of the Western Hemisphere that furthers inter-American understanding.”